Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava_tutorial/cdmdatasets/readingcdm.md

 ### Opening remote files on AWS S3

-Files stored as single objects on AWS S3 can also be accessed using NetcdfFile.
+Files stored as single objects on AWS S3 can also be accessed using `NetcdfFiles` and `NetcdfDatasets`.
 For more information, see [dataset_urls.html#aws-s3].